I WANT TO HELP MY DOG WITH LOUD NOISES

 Tips to help your dog cope with fireworks season

 It is very common for dogs to be fearful of loud noises, including fireworks and thunderstorms.
-While a certain degree of fear during big bangs is normal to keep dogs from danger, it becomes very stressful for you and your dog when this fear is extreme.
+While a certain degree of fear during big bangs is normal to keep dogs from danger, it becomes very stressful and unhealthy for you and your dog when this fear is extreme.

 So what can you do?